Augie-Environmental-Studies/resources/README.md

 <br>

 > **What is this repository for?**<br>
-> This repository stores resource files that are used commonly
+> This repository stores resource files that are frequently used
-> while development.
+> for development.
 For instance, the *Sunflower* image
 > below is used as the background picture of the
 > [Augie Gardens website](https://augie-environmental-studies.github.io/gardens/).